Southeast Idaho Recreation

 Arts and Culture

-Photo by Vitit Kantabutra Southeast Idaho Arts & Culture Southeast Idaho has wonderful Performing Arts Theatres.
+Photo by Vitit Kantabutra Southeast Idaho Arts & Culture Southeast Idaho has wonderful Performing Arts Theatres and Art Galleries.
 Find upcoming shows on our Events page.
 Historic Downtown hosts the First Friday Art Walk every first Friday of the month at locations throughout Downtown.
 Please visit the websites listed below for more information.

 Southeast Idaho ATV/OHV Trails There are over a 1000 miles of scenic trails to explore in Southeast Idaho for four-wheeling, dirt biking, and razor rides.
 Bring your ATV/OHV (or rent one) to this vast area of Caribou National Forest and BLM land.
 Take your ride through the striking Caribou Forest.
 Vibrant green woods in Spring and Summer and earthy autumn colors during Fall, Southeast Idaho has all the rides you’ve been dreaming of.
 All non-residents must have a registration sticker for any off-road vehicle.
 View our Free Interactive Trail Map on ArcGIS!
 You can zoom into the area you are interested in, click the trail and print the map or use your smart phone with geolocation!
 Click on a trail and a window shows trail details.
 You can export our map to Google Earth, a GPS device or the Avenza Maps App for use in areas with no mobile coverage.